 Harold and Eleanor Cook with daughters in 1914

-CSC's geology museum started as a teaching collection of rocks, minerals and fossils developed by Eleanor Barbour Cook at the beginning of the 20th Century.
+CSC's geology museum started as a teaching collection of rocks, minerals and fossils developed by Eleanor Barbour Cook.
 Mrs. Cook taught at CSC between 1923 and 1941.
 Through the years the collections and exhibits have grown to regional importance.
 The museum exhibits are open when classes are in session and can be visited at other times by appointment.
 Read more about the museum's exhibits.